Content

 If you have psoriasis on your scalp, you’ll likely have it on other parts of your body, too.
 If you’re not sure whether you have psoriasis or another skin disorder, it’s a good idea to make an appointment with a healthcare professional.

-Can psoriasis cause hair loss?
-Yes, especially in severe cases.
-Scalp psoriasis doesn’t cause hair loss directly, but scratching your scalp excessively or pulling at the affected areas of skin (for example, to remove scaly skin) can cause temporary hair loss.
+Does psoriasis cause hair loss?
+Yes, severe cases of scalp psoriasis can lead to hair loss.
+Scalp psoriasis doesn’t cause hair loss directly, but scratching your scalp excessively or pulling at the affected areas of skin — for example, to remove scaly skin — can cause temporary hair loss.

-Unlike hair loss caused by male pattern baldness, scalp psoriasis hair loss doesn’t occur in a particular pattern — in other words, it isn’t the type of hair loss that causes a receding hairline or a bald spot that spreads from the crown of your head.
+Unlike hair loss caused by male pattern baldness, scalp psoriasis hair loss doesn’t occur in a particular pattern, like a receding hairline or a bald spot that spreads from the crown of your head.
 Instead, it can occur in patches anywhere on your scalp.

-While there’s no cure for psoriasis, you can manage your flare-ups using scalp psoriasis treatments.
-These treatments can make your symptoms less severe and help you endure flare-ups without excessively scratching your scalp, which damages your hair.
+While there’s no cure for psoriasis, you can manage your flare-ups using scalp psoriasis treatments, which can make your symptoms less severe.
+They can also help you endure flare-ups without excessively scratching your scalp, which will minimize damage to your hair.

 There are a number of prescription and over-the-counter psoriasis treatments like: